khyleB/SH0RT_C1RCU1T/README.md

 - Basic interfaces & encapsulation with setters & getters
 - Version control using Git Bash & GitHub

-While Javascript is versatile, using associated libraries or even frameworks such as Angular or React, becomes desirable in anything but small projects to improve efficiency and speed.
+While Javascript is versatile, using associated libraries or frameworks becomes desirable in anything but small projects to improve efficiency and speed.